francescasiconolfi/Markdown/practice.md

 > blockquote

-To create multiple lines within a block quote, ensure every line has a '>' as the first character:
+To create multiple lines within a blockquote, ensure every line has a '>' as the first character:

 \> blockquote